 A new life partner, a new child, a new job, a new home: most of us recognize how our lives are changed by these experiences.
 In Transforming Life and Faith, we will consider how our lives and our faith journeys are transformed by the events we experience and the people we meet.
 In both the Old Testament and New Testament, and especially in Acts of the Apostles, we will read about people who have life-changing experiences: Paul on the road to Damascus, Moses in the wilderness of Midian, Lydia praying by a river in Macedonia, an Ethiopian man traveling from Jerusalem to Gaza.
 We will watch them turn to and with God as their minds, hearts, and daily lives are altered.
 And we will reflect on the ways we, too, have been and will be transformed and called by God to serve God's mission in the world.
-Download more information about the 2014-15 Bible study.

 About the Author

 Carol Schersten LaHurd is a lifelong teacher: Red Cross swimming lessons, high school English, parish education, and, for the past 30 years, biblical studies, Islam, and interfaith relations in colleges, seminaries, the church, and the wider community.
 After earning degrees from Augustana College (Illinois) and the University of Chicago, she received a Ph.D. in New Testament from the University of Pittsburgh and Pittsburgh Theological Seminary.
 She is author of “Luke’s Vision: The People of God,” the 1998 Bible study for Lutheran Woman Today (now Gather).

 What's coming up in 2015 Bible studies?